Pelvic Organ Prolapse/Pelvic Support Problems

 How is pelvic organ prolapse treated?

-If you don’t have any symptoms, you may not need treatment for your prolapse.
-When treatment is necessary, the team at Advanced Women’s Healthcare begins with the least invasive options such as pelvic floor exercises and physical therapy.
-A pessary may also be a good option.
-If you’re overweight, losing weight will help relieve the pressure.
+The team at Advanced Women’s Healthcare begins with the least invasive options such as pelvic floor exercises and physical therapy.
+A pessary or a rubber ring that helps to support the pelvic organs may also be a good option.
+If you’re overweight, losing weight will also help relieve the pressure.

-When conservative therapies don’t improve your symptoms, your Advanced Women’s Healthcare doctor may talk with you about surgery to put the organs back in place and repair the muscles.
+When conservative therapies don’t improve your symptoms, your Advanced Women’s Healthcare doctor or nurse practioner may talk with you about surgery to put the organs back in place and repair the muscles.
 Some patients may be candidates for surgery using the advanced da Vinci® surgery system.

-If you have the uncomfortable symptoms of pelvic organ prolapse, call Advanced Women’s Healthcare or schedule an appointment online.
+If you have the uncomfortable symptoms of pelvic organ prolapse, call Advanced Women’s Healthcare to schedule an appointment.